SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 Step 4: You will receive a final email with login details to register as a student with the University of Strathclyde.

-‘MyPlace’ is where you will log learning activities, upload supporting evidence, submit reflective essays, and review your progress.
-You will also find PG Cert programme information, resources, and FAQs within MyPlace.
+MyPlace is where you will log learning activities, upload supporting evidence, submit reflective essays, and review your progress.
+You will also find PG Cert programme information, resources, and FAQs.

-All SUPER students will need to re-register with the University of Strathclyde at the start of each academic year by logging into Pegasus and following the prompts.
+All SUPER PGRs will need to re-register with the University of Strathclyde at the start of each academic year by logging into Pegasus and following the prompts provided.

 How does the SUPER PG Cert programme work?